Block Discrete Empirical Interpolation Methods: Review of CUR factorization algorithms

-The DEIM point selection method is a deterministic greedy index selection algorithm originally presented in the context of model order reduction for nonlinear dynamical systems \citep{Chaturantabut}. \cite{Sorensen} show that this procedure is a viable index selection algorithm for constructing a CUR factorization.
-To select the indices for a rank-$k$ CUR factorization, first, compute a rank-$k$ singular value decomposition (SVD) of the original matrix.
-Using as input, the top-$k$ right and left singular vectors contained in $V$ and $U$, respectively, the DEIM algorithm selects $k$ column and row indices, $\bp$ and $\bss$, respectively, as in \cref{algo:DEIM} \footnote{Note that the backslash operator used in the algorithms is a Matlab type notation for solving linear systems and least-squares problems.}.
-The DEIM procedure selects the indices by processing the singular vectors one at a time.
+The DEIM point selection method is a deterministic greedy index selection algorithm originally presented in the context of model order reduction for nonlinear dynamical systems \cite{Barrault,Chaturantabut}. \citeauthor{Sorensen} \cite{Sorensen} show that this procedure is a viable index selection algorithm for constructing a CUR factorization.
+To select the indices for a rank-$k$ CUR factorization, first, compute a rank-$k$ SVD of the original matrix.
+Using as input the top-$k$ right and left singular vectors contained in $V$ and $U$, the DEIM algorithm selects $k$ column and row indices, denoted as $\bp$ and $\bs$, respectively, as in \cref{algo: DEIM}. \footnote{Note that the backslash operator used in the algorithms is a Matlab-type notation for solving linear systems and least-squares problems.} The DEIM procedure selects the indices by processing the singular vectors one at a time.
 We describe this method using the left singular vectors, and the procedure on the right singular vectors follows similarly.